cardano-foundation/CIPs/CIP-0007/README.md

 ### Implementation Plan

+- [ ] Agreement by the Ledger team as defined in [CIP-0084](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0084) under _Expectations for ledger CIPs_ including "expert opinion" on changes to rewards & incentives.

-Author has offered to produce an implementation of this change as a pull request if shown where the current maxPool reward equation is implemented in the code.
+- [ ] Author has offered to produce an implementation of this change as a pull request if shown where the current maxPool reward equation is implemented in the code.

 ## Copyright